MicrosoftDocs/entra-docs/docs/identity/conditional-access/plan-conditional-access.md

    * Create or modify Conditional Access policies
       * [Conditional Access Administrator](~/identity/role-based-access-control/permissions-reference.md#conditional-access-administrator)
       * [Security Administrator](~/identity/role-based-access-control/permissions-reference.md#security-administrator)
-* A test user (non-administrator) that allows you to verify policies work as expected before deploying to real users.
+* A test user (not an administrator) that allows you to verify policies work as expected before deploying to real users.
 If you need to create a user, see [Quickstart: Add new users to Microsoft Entra ID](~/fundamentals/add-users.md).
-* A group that the non-administrator user is a member of.
+* A group that the test user is a member of.
 If you need to create a group, see [Create a group and add members in Microsoft Entra ID](~/fundamentals/how-to-manage-groups.md).

 ### Communicating change

 Communication is critical to the success of any new functionality.
-You should proactively communicate with your users how their experience will change, when it will change, and how to get support if they experience issues.
+You should proactively communicate with your users how their experience changes, when it changes, and how to get support if they experience issues.

 ## Conditional Access policy components

 Conditional Access policies answer questions about who can access your resources, what resources they can access, and under what conditions.
 Policies can be designed to grant access, limit access with session controls, or to block access.
 You [build a Conditional Access policy](concept-conditional-access-policies.md) by defining the if-then statements like:

 | If an assignment is met | Apply the access controls |
 | --- | --- |